Modeling Analyst – VPD

 Key Qualifications and Required Skills:

-- Masters in science or in a quantitative field (e.g. Applied Mathematics, Statistics, Economics, Physics)
+- PhD in a quantitative field (e.g. Physics, Applied Mathematics, Statistics, Computational Biology)

 - Proficiency in at least one data-analysis or scripting language (e.g. MATLAB, python, R)

-- Ability to read and summarize research articles.
+- Ability to read and write research articles.

 - Attention to detail and high standard for quality of work product